Best daily deals

 7.0

 Few headphones effectively let you hear your music and the world around you.
-With many wireless earbuds, you can artificially hear your surroundings via transparency mode, and the AirPods leaves your ears unsealed to keep you tapped into the environment.
-Still, there are compromises to both of these options.
+Many wireless earbuds allow you to artificially hear your surroundings via transparency mode, and the AirPods leave your ears unsealed to keep you plugged into the environment.
+Still, both of these options have compromises.
 Enter the Shokz OpenMove.
-These pedestrian bone conduction headphones fit securely, and let you hear the world as you naturally would.
+These pedestrian bone conduction headphones fit securely and let you hear the world as you naturally would.

 We spent two weeks with the OpenMove bone conduction headset and learned everything you need to know before buying this niche product.

-Editor’s note: this review was updated on May 19, 2023, to address reader FAQs, expand the Alternatives section, and update the article to match our current style.
+Editor’s note: this review was updated on October 24, 2024, to update the formatting to match our current style.

 Anyone who spends a lot of time outside can benefit from the OpenMove bone conduction headphones.
-These don’t block your ear canals at all which has two benefits: it leaves you aware of your surroundings and virtually extinguish your risk of an inner ear infection.
+These won’t block your ear canals at all, which has two benefits: they leave you aware of your surroundings and virtually extinguish your risk of an inner ear infection.
 A design like this is also advantageous for those who use in-the-ear (ITE) or invisible hearing aids.

 What’s it like to use the Shokz OpenMove?